DaintyJet/VChat_GTER_EggHunter/README.md

 		<img src="Images/I18.png" width=600>

-         * Notice that the EIP now points to an essefunc.dll address!
+         * Notice that the EIP now points to an essfunc.dll address!

 	4. Once the overflow occurs click the *step into* button highlighted below